1980s professional wrestling boom: World Wrestling Federation expands

-By the end of 1984, the regional territory system of the NWA in Canada and the United States was clearly in jeopardy.
+By the end of 1984, the regional territory system of the NWA was clearly in jeopardy.
 In June 1984, Jack Tunney transferred his control in Maple Leaf Wrestling to the WWF.
-The AWA, WCCW and Memphis-based Continental Wrestling Association formed Pro Wrestling USA in 1985 but the endeavor failed by the end of the year.
+The AWA, WCCW and Memphis-based Continental Wrestling Association formed Pro Wrestling USA in 1985, but the endeavor failed by the end of the year.

 Many fans, especially those in the Deep South, were angered by the collapse of their local wrestling promotions.
-Some of the more well-known promotions included Championship Wrestling from Florida and Mid-Atlantic Championship Wrestling in Charlotte, North Carolina, were affected.
-These fans turned to Atlanta-based WCW broadcast on TBS.
+Some of the more well-known promotions, including JCP and Championship Wrestling from Florida, were affected.
+These fans turned to WTBS, where station founder Ted Turner had launched World Championship Wrestling (WCW).
 In most of these areas, WWF shows were not financially successful until 1997–98.

 Rock 'n' Wrestling Connection

-The WWF would go on to a period of unprecedented success in the mid-to-late 1980s and early 1990s.
-The success was in part precipitated by the "Rock 'n' Wrestling Connection," a period of cooperation and cross-promotion between the WWF and elements of the music industry.
+The WWF would go on to a period of unprecedented success in the late 1980s and early 1990s.
+The success was in part precipitated by the "Rock 'n' Wrestling Connection", a period of cooperation and cross-promotion between the WWF and elements of the music industry.
 The idea was formed by WWF manager Lou Albano, who met singer Cyndi Lauper on a trip to Puerto Rico.
-Lauper asked Albano to appear as her father in her video for the single "Girls Just Want to Have Fun" in 1983.
+Lauper asked Albano to appear as her father in her video for the single "Girls Just Want to Have Fun" (1983).
 McMahon later booked Lauper and Albano on a segment of Piper's Pit.
 During the segment, the Rock 'n' Wrestling storyline began when Albano called Lauper a "broad", while Lauper retaliated by hitting him with her purse.
 She then challenged Albano to a match between two female wrestlers of their choice.

 MTV broadcast the first live wrestling match on cable television as well as the first live women's professional wrestling match.
 Lauper chose Wendi Richter, while Albano chose The Fabulous Moolah.
 The match was scheduled for July 23, 1984, at The Brawl to End it All, broadcast live on MTV.
-Richter defeated Moolah for the WWF Women's Championship, which the WWF had promoted as having been held by Moolah for the previous 28 years.
-The connection between Lauper and the WWF continued with the video for the song "The Goonies 'R' Good Enough", "Time After Time," and "She Bop," all of which featured WWF wrestlers.
+Richter defeated Moolah for the WWF Women's Championship, which the WWF had promoted as having been held by Moolah for the previous twenty-eight years.
+The connection between Lauper and the WWF continued with the video for the song "The Goonies 'R' Good Enough", "Time After Time", and "She Bop", all of which featured WWF wrestlers.

 On September 14, 1985, Hulk Hogan's Rock 'n' Wrestling, an animated television series starring the character of Hulk Hogan, premiered on CBS.
 The series ran until June 6, 1987, in the process expanding Hogan's young fanbase.

+Despite Hulk Hogan being regarded as a major player in the Rock 'n' Wrestling Connection, it has been acknowledged that Lauper and her then boyfriend and manager Dave Wolff, who was himself a wrestling fan, were among the most instrumental in helping the WWF connect with the MTV audience.
+Wolff has even been regarded as the person who engineered the Rock 'n' Wrestling Connection era for the WWF.